Dear Student, You’ve been sold a bill of goods. You’ve been deceived. Your grade does not define you.

 Many parents define a school from its performance in KCPE or KCSE (respectively, national, high school and university, entry level exams in Kenya).
 Yet, this is as misleading a yardstick to the purpose of education as is student position in class.
-Position 1 in one school could be last in another school!
+Position 1 in one school could be last in another!
 What is the meaning of position 1 if the student still struggles to read or write?
 Equally, the worst performing school most probably has a student who will make it to university while the best performing has others that will not.
-Stakeholders in the education system ((your support structure)are still struggling to wean themselves out of education being for examination and employment to embracing education for empowerment and life.
+Stakeholders in the education system (your support structure) are still struggling to wean themselves out of education being for examination and employment to embracing education for empowerment and life.

 As they do so, know this, your A in school does not stand for Amazing in life, nor does the F mean Failure in life either!
 The grade does not define you.

 It is difficult to see beyond a year when you are barely 20.
-Yet, in the same way that you are much more factually knowledgeable now than your support structure was at your age, you must open your eyes wider and look around you at examples you admire (and don’t) and engage them.
+Yet, because you are much more factually knowledgeable now, than your support structure was at your age, open your eyes wider and look around you.
+Search for examples you admire (and don’t) and engage them.
+Trust me they will be happy to advise you.
+Even here, let not your grade define you.
 Chances are that those you admire weren’t necessarily A students just as those you don’t, F. You may even be shocked to find it’s the opposite!

 Don’t believe the hype!
 You are not a failure in life simply because of an event.
 You simply failed an exam-it is not oxygen that you failed to breath and therefore will die.
 It is merely level one in the computer game of life that trumped you; so you try again and again until you go past level 2 to the ultimate win.
 That zeal, zest and zap that gets you through a game is also what will get you through the computer game of life, and is what should define you.
 Not the grade.
 Even if you have an A!

-Kimani Maruge went to Class One at 84 and achieved more in 5 years before his death than many of us will in 50 years.
-Last year NTV featured the story of the “Oldest Mono”; the 54 year old lady from Pokot who had sat (and passed) her Class 8 (KCPE) exam.
-Many examples abound that prove one thing-education is for empowerment and infinite; embracing it for examination and finite places undue pressure on yourself.
+Kimani Maruge went to Class One at 84 and achieved more in 5 years before his death than many of us will in 50.
+Last year NTV featured the story of the “Oldest Mono”.
+The 54 year old lady from Pokot who had sat (and passed) her Class 8 (KCPE) exam.
+Many examples abound that prove one thing-education is for empowerment and infinite.
+Embracing it for examination and as finite, places undue pressure on yourself.
 You can pursue higher and tertiary education at your behest when you are in your 20’s, 30’s even 80’s!
 You are not a tree.
 You are not stuck with who you are simply because of a grade.